U.S. tech dominance could offer leverage over Russia — or backfire

 Russia requires the use of homegrown software on some products sold there and has a list of approved technology that government purchasing agents are supposed to favor, said Justin Sherman, an Atlantic Council fellow who studies Russia and Internet security.

-These efforts, however, have run into the head winds of economics and efficiency because American tech tends to be cheaper, better, more readily sourced and more easily integrated with other systems.
+These efforts, however, have run into the head winds of economics and efficiency because U.S. tech tends to be cheaper, better, more readily sourced and more easily integrated with other systems.
 Silicon Valley’s technical standards prevail worldwide — for now.

 “This domestic tech push has been a mess,” said Sherman.
 “Much of the Western software that the Kremlin wants gone or replaced is still there.”

-Bendett, the CNA researcher, noted in a tweet Wednesday that Russian energy giant Gazprom just this week announced a major infusion of new technology, including computers and tablets running Apple and Google-made software.
+Bendett, the CNA researcher, noted in a tweet Wednesday that Russian energy giant Gazprom just this week announced a major infusion of new technology, including computers and tablets running Apple- and Google-made software.

 “Import substitution?
 Doesn’t look like it for now for Russia’s Gazprom, which decided on March 1 to provide its subsidiaries across the country with foreign-origin IT and computer equipment,” Bendett tweeted.